The index of leafwise G-transversally elliptic operators on foliations: The index morphism

 \subsection{The index class}

-{We fix a $G$-invariant selfadjoint longitudinal pseudodifferential operator $Q$ acting on the sections of the vector bundle $E$ and with principal symbol given by $\sigma_Q(x,\xi)=\frac{1+q_x(\xi)}{1+|\xi|^2} \times \id_E$.
-This can be achieved by using for instance the usual quantization map, see for instance \cite{ConnesSkandalis}.}
+We fix a $G$-invariant selfadjoint longitudinal {zero-th order} pseudodifferential operator $Q$ acting on the sections of the vector bundle $E$ and with principal symbol given for non-zero $\xi$ by {${\sigma(Q)}(x,\xi)=\frac{q_x(\xi)}{|\xi|^2} \times \id_E$}.
+This can be achieved by using for instance the usual quantization map, see \cite{ConnesSkandalis}.